AriZoneVibes/AriZoneVibes/README.md

 [![twitch](https://img.shields.io/twitch/status/typhoonteaser?color=%239146FF&style=for-the-badge&logo=twitch)][twitch]

 ### Hi!
 I'm Ari, also known as Typhoon Teaser online.
-Techie girl who works on electronics maker projects including microcontrollers, single board computers and IoT.
+Techie girl who works on electronics maker projects including microcontrollers, single board computers, and IoT.
 Also as an artist making illustrations and comics.
-Focusting on open source projects to be used on indie labs and combinaning art and technology.
+Focusing on open source projects to be used on indie labs and combining art and technology.

 ### Projects:
 **ARI-RP621** - Custom Built Cyberdeck/Laptop.